 The traditional silo engineering design approach associated with late components integration, most often leads to major problems that are difficult, and even impossible, to solve at the end of the chain because rebuilding the entire system is difficult and at times impossible.
 This approach does not usually consider the separability property and often considers that all system components are separable, like Lego blocks.
 The more we master the separability property of a system of systems, the more we will be able to address its fluidity and flexibility at operations and maintenance times, for example.
-It is important to realize that separability was not a major problem if systems were purely mechanical.
+It is important to realize that separability was not a major problem as long as systems were purely mechanical.
 However, now that systems not only include a large amount of software, but are also highly interconnected, it becomes imperative to understand their intrinsic separability properties.
-To-day, experts solve most problems of these complex sociotechnical systems, often using prosthetic devices, but we need to better formalize them, systemically speaking, to enable finding better and more integrated solutions.
+Today, experts solve most problems of these complex sociotechnical systems, often using prosthetic devices, but we need to better formalize them, systemically speaking, to enable finding better and more integrated solutions.

-It is interesting to notice that this kind of socioergonomics is based on biological analogs, which refers to Auguste Comte's sociological approach (Comte, 1851-1854; Weinstein, 2019).
+It is interesting to notice that this kind of socioergonomics is based on biological analogs, which refers to Auguste Comte's sociological approach [9,15].
 The range of social scientific methods has also expanded, as social research is nowadays based on a variety of qualitative and quantitative methods.
-During the second half of the 20th century, societal analyses have been interpretative, hermeneutic, and philosophic (Babich, 2017).
-Since the beginning of the 21st century, sociological methods are increasingly rigorous analytically, mathematically, and computationally, supported for example by agent-based modeling (Chattoe, 2013) and social network analysis (Borgatti, Everett & Johnson, 2013).
+During the second half of the 20th century, societal analyses have been interpretative, hermeneutic and philosophic [1].
+Since the beginning of the 21st century, sociological methods are increasingly rigorous analytically, mathematically and computationally, supported for example by agent-based modeling [7] and social network analysis [2].

 A system of systems is a living entity, which evolves with respect to its activity and accumulated experience.
 Observed emergent behaviors result from an integration of phenomena that involve systems ranging from individual systems to more macroscopic systems (i.e., societies of systems).
-Resulting emergent behaviors or facts can be interpreted as social facts in sociology (Durkheim, 1895).
+Resulting emergent behaviors or facts can be interpreted as social facts in sociology [10].